rcarmo/ubuntu-xrdp/Readme.md

 openssl passwd -1 'newpassword'
 ```

-Run the xrdp container with your hash
+Run the container with your hash:

 ```bash
 docker run -d -e PASSWORDHASH='$1$Cm8EQjXg$7dJeRsw6TLvgxsl3.pBRZ1'
 ```

-You can change your password in the rdp session in a terminal
+You can change your password inside the RDP session from the terminal:

 ```bash
 passwd
 ```

-## Add new users
+## Adding New Users

-No configuration is needed for new users just do
+No configuration is needed for new users.
+Just do

 ```bash
 docker exec -ti uxrdp adduser mynewuser
 ```

-After this the new user can login
+After this the new user can login.

-## Add new services
+## Adding New Services

-To make sure all processes are working supervisor is installed.
+To make sure standard processes are working `supervisor` is installed.
-The location for services to start is /etc/supervisor/conf.d
+The location for adding services to start automatically is `/etc/supervisor/conf.d`

-Example: Add mysql as a service
+### Example: Add `mysql` as a service

 ```bash
 apt-get -yy install mysql-server